 Many magazines will ask for a combination of print and electronic rights these days.
-We're providing examples of each kind of grant.
+We're providing examples of each kind of or languages covered by license] in [geographic region covered] on or before [the date by which first publication must occur].

+grant.
 You may find magazines using either or both.